thedirtyd/yet-another-media-player/README.md

 ## Music Assistant Entity Configuration

 You can associate a Music Assistant entity with any media player to enable search and grouping functionality.
+Since Music Assistant creates a "duplicate" companion entity, you can essentially use this function to combine the main entity with the music assistant companion entity into a single chip.

-This is particularly useful for Universal Media Player (UMP) setups where you want physical control (amp power, source switching) through the main entity while using Music Assistant for advanced media features.
+This is also particularly useful for Universal Media Player (UMP) setups where you want physical control (amp power, source switching) through the main entity while using Music Assistant for advanced media features.
 When the card is actively using the music assistant entity, the chip will have an indicator outline.

 ### Basic Example
 ```yaml